freedomofpress/securedrop-docs/docs/upgrade/focal_migration.rst

    services will be removed as part of this migration.
 #.
 Announce your maintenance window.
 As part of this procedure, your servers
    will become unreachable.
 #. :doc:`Take a backup of the current instance <../backup_and_restore>`.
-Once
+   If you have configured a custom logo for your SecureDrop instance, make sure to :ref:`download it <backing_up_logos>` as well.

-   you have taken a backup of the servers, power them off.
+   Once you have taken a backup of the servers, power them off.

    .. warning::